 Photo Rajan Bhattarai

 School Facility Renovations - Phase 3 - Rebuilding a New Community After the Earthquakes

 With the entire primary school at Mendo rendered a total loss due to the violent shaking of the earthquakes, a new facility was the immediate plan of action.
 Thanks to an enormous outpouring of support, we were able to re-build the school with more resilient wood construction.
 The new school was built in record time, given the harsh conditions of bitter cold winters and sweltering rainy monsoon summers.
 The students were able to start classes again the following year in a new building that was far easier to maintain than the previous one.

 But alas, the small play yard for the children was altered from a grassy patch to a pile of sharp rocks.
 Perched on a ridge line high above the valley below, the school yard required the children to manage on what is basically the edge of a steep cliff where errant soccer balls would often tumble nearly a kilometer to the river below.

 At the suggestion of our partner Passang Lama, the resident facilitator for the Mendo project, a new play yard for the children was high on the wish list of the local villagers.
 Passang had volunteered so much of his time over the years helping hundreds of children, both in this rural village and in the urban capital of Kathmandu, and his insights for their well being always shows when I visit the schools in Nepal.
 In December of 2017, our donors helped raise the funds to totally renovate the aging play yard to a safe and suitable place for the children to gather on their breaks between classes.
-With funding delivered to Nepal in February 2018, construction began for the new yard and proceeds along as weather permits.
+With funding delivered to Nepal in February 2018, construction began for the new yard and was completed soon after.